 Coconut oil is one of the true gifts of nature.
-The benefits of coconut oil are amazing.
+There are many benefits of coconut oil.
 It has been used for thousands of years as medicine and food in many cultures.

 You have probably heard that this oil is not good for you because of saturated fat.
 Coconut oil contains Medium Chain Fatty Acids (MCFAs) that increase metabolism and can promote weight loss.